adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/GRPO.md

 **Potential Disadvantages**:

 - **Variance in Group Rewards**: If the group size is small, the mean reward might not be a good estimator, leading to higher variance, as mentioned in community discussions ([r/ChatGPTPro on Reddit: GRPO (Group Relative Policy Optimization) explanation compared to PPO](https://www.reddit.com/r/ChatGPTPro/comments/1ibph6u/grpo_group_relative_policy_optimization/)).
-- **Dependence on Reward Model**: The quality of the reward model is critical, as inaccurate rewards can affect performance, a concern highlighted in [A vision researcher’s guide to some RL stuff: PPO & GRPO - Yuge (Jimmy) Shi](https://yugeten.github.io/posts/2025/01/ppogrpo/).
+- **Dependence on Reward Model**: The quality of the reward model is critical, as inaccurate rewards can affect performance, a concern highlighted in [A vision researcher's guide to some RL stuff: PPO & GRPO - Yuge (Jimmy) Shi](https://yugeten.github.io/posts/2025/01/ppogrpo/).

 **Conclusion and Future Directions**